Recommendations by Concise User Profiles from Review Text: Methodology

-Our techniques for selecting the most informative parts of user reviews to construct concise profiles, are as follows: \squishlist \item {\bf Weighted Phrases:} selected unigrams, bigrams or trigrams, ordered by descending tf-idf weights, where tf is the frequency {of the phrase} in all of the given user's reviews, and idf is pre-computed on Google books n-grams to capture informativeness. \item {\bf Weighted Sentences:} selected sentences, ordered by descending idf weights, where a sentence's total weight is the sum of the per-word idf weights normalized by sentence length. \item {\bf Similar Sentences:} selected sentences, ordered by descending similarity scores computed via Sentence-BERT \cite{DBLP:conf/emnlp/ReimersG19} for comparing the {user-review} sentences against the sentences of the item description.
-To ensure that the selected set is not dominated by a single item, the sentences are picked from different items in a round-robin manner. \item {\bf ChatGPT-generated Profiles:} feeding all reviews of a user, in large chunks, into ChatGPT and {instructing} it to characterize the user's {book} interests {with a few short keyphrases.} The output size is limited per chunk with a total budget of 128 tokens, to enforce concise profiles. \item {\bf T5-generated Keywords:} using a T5 model fine-tuned for keyword generation, to cast each user's review text into a set of keywords, concatenated to create the profile. \squishend We give examples of selected profile constructions for a Goodreads and an Amazon user in Table \ref{table:profiles}.
-An online demo of the CUP framework is accessible on our website\footnote{\url{https://sirup.mpi-inf.mpg.de/}}.
+Our techniques for selecting the most informative parts of user reviews into a concise user profile are as follows: \squishlist \item {\bf Weighted Phrases:} selected words or 3-grams, ordered by descending tf-idf weights, where tf is the frequency {of the phrase} in all of the user's reviews, and idf is pre-computed on Google books n-grams to capture informativeness. \item {\bf Weighted Sentences:} selected sentences, ordered by descending idf weights, where a sentence's total weight is the sum of the per-word idf weights normalized by sentence length. \item {\bf Similar Sentences:} selected sentences, ordered by descending similarity scores computed via Sentence-BERT \cite{DBLP:conf/emnlp/ReimersG19} for comparing the {user-review} sentences against {the description of the corresponding item.} To ensure that the selected set is not dominated by a single review, the sentences are picked from different reviews in a round-robin manner. \item {\bf ChatGPT-generated Profiles:} feeding all reviews of a user, in large chunks, into ChatGPT and {instructing} it to characterize the user's {book} interests {with a few keyphrases.} \item {\bf T5-generated Keywords:} using a T5 model fine-tuned for keyword generation, to cast each user's review text into a set of keywords, concatenated to create the profile. \item {\bf Llama-generated Profiles:} instructing Llama \cite{DBLP:journals/corr/abs-2407-21783} to generate profiles given the user reviews in two formats: keywords, and first-person narrative, by giving it a few in-context examples. \squishend We provide anecdotal examples of selected user profile constructions in Table \ref{table:profiles}.